 With traditional film, you will need a gimbal or stabilizer to get super-smooth footage.

 This isn’t the case with 360 cameras.
 For example, QooCam‘s 3-axis built-in stabilization has solved the camera shake and rolling shutter phenomenon.
 Without great investments in gimbal, you can still get super-smooth video for VR content by just holding the camera.
 Running, skiing, biking, hiking, walking the dog…Capture moments just as you experience.
 Even more, some 360 VR cameras support real time live streaming and provide immersive experience for you.

 10. Be Careful with the Distance to the Camera in 3D

 When 3D cameras first come out, what impresses people most is the immersive VR experience.
 The 3D depth gives you a real-life sense as if it was happening.

-Currently, there are two kinds of 3D videos, one is full 360 spherical video and the other is 180-degree wide-angle view VR video (side by side or VR180 format).
-No matter which one you choose, you will need VR headsets, through the Facebook 360 app for Oculus Go or Samsung gear VR for the ultimate viewing experience.
+Currently, there are two kinds of 3D videos.
+One is full 360 spherical video and the other is 180-degree wide-angle view VR video (side by side or VR180 format).
+No matter which one you choose, you will need VR headsets, through the Facebook 360 app for Oculus Go or Samsung Gear 360 VR for the ultimate immersive experience.

-However, the safe distance rule also applies to 3D virtual reality video, which is often forgotten by most people during shooting.
+However, the safe distance rule also applies to 3D virtual reality video, which is often forgotten by most people when shooting a video.

 If the objects or subjects are too close to the cameras, when viewed in VR, you may feel uncomfortable.
 The camera lenses are like the viewers’ eyes.
 Too close will distort the 3D effect or even make the viewer feel their personal space is being invaded.